paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-015-political-activity-of-certain-state-and-local-employees.md

 Pub.
 L. 112–230, § 5(a), Dec.
 28, 2012, 126 Stat.
 1617, provided that: This Act [see Short Title of 2012 Amendment note set out under [section 101 of this title](./chapter-001-organization.md#section-101)] and the amendments made by this Act shall take effect 30 days after the date of enactment of this Act [Dec.
 28, 2012].”

 #### Effective Date of 1974 Amendment
 Amendment by Pub.
 L. 93–443 effective Jan.
 1, 1975, see section 410(a) of Pub.
-L. 93–443, set out as a note under [section 431 of Title 2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section431&num=0&edition=prelim), The Congress.
+L. 93–443, set out as a note under [section 30101 of Title 52](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title52-section30101&num=0&edition=prelim), Voting and Elections.

 <a id="section-1502"></a>